 Where to build links?

-Search engines – what are the most popular in Canada?
+SEO in Canada – what are the most popular search engines in Canada?

 Google’s edge over the competition is clearly visible with its 93%.
 It means that it’s worth following Google’s guidelines when optimising websites in Canada and strive for the highest positions in Google’s SERP possible.
 Google’s popularity is well-deserved, mostly due to complex projects and the speed of finding the results for every search engine user.
 Bing takes the second places, even though it’s share is quite marginal – a little above 4%.
 Other search engines listed are Yahoo (2,16%), DuckDuckGo (0,7%), MSN (0,11%) and Baidu (0,04%).

-The sites with the .ca domain can be bought by Canadian citizens, permanent residents and companies registered in Canada.
-Plus, such a domain can only be registered if it has a trademark which is compatible with its name, that has to be valid in Canada.
+The sites with the .ca domain can be bought by Canadian citizens, permanent residents, and companies registered in Canada.
+Plus, such a domain can only be registered if it has a trademark that is compatible with its name, which has to be valid in Canada.

 The numbers for Canada are pretty impressive, especially given the fact that e-commerce sales amounted to 40 billion dollars last year.
 What’s more, they are expected to continue growing – and to reach more than 55 billion dollars.
 It’s easy to see, therefore, that this market is attractive for many countries.
 In fact, the Canadian market is growing at an unprecedented rate.
 Plus, as the graph below presents – the e-commerce market share is also growing rapidly, based on the data from Statista.com.